couriersud/msigd/README.md

   -w, --wait                 SETTING=VALUE.
 Wait for SETTING to become
                                VALUE, e.g. macro_key=pressed
   -n, --numeric              monitor settings are displayed as numeric
                                settings
        --mystic              off, static, breathing, blinking, flashing,
                                blinds, meteor, rainbow, random,
                                0xRRGGBB, RRR,GGG,BBB
                                Only on MAG series monitors.

 Multi monitor support:
-    On libHid systems use 'lsusb -v' to get the serial number of attached monitors.
+    Use --list to get a list of all attached monitors.
-    On libUSB systems use 'msigd --debug -s unknown` to get a list of attached monitors.
+    If the serial numbers provided by this list are unique, you can use the serial numbers to identify monitors using the --serial option.
+If you have multiple monitors of the same type this is most likely not the case.
+This is an MSI issue.
+In this case use the --monitor option to specify the logical monitor number provided by the --list option

 All monitors: